What is EMDR

 - Anxiety, panic attacks, phobias, performance anxiety, etc.

-- Living with chronic Illness, pain, and other medical issues (e.g. tinnitus)
+- Living with chronic illness, pain, and other medical issues (e.g. tinnitus)

 - Depression, bipolar and dissociative disorders